 At Descending Angels we use professional grade, chrome X-Poles.
 We offer two sizes, 40mm and 45mm.
-Most moves will be taught on static, but at times we will also work with poles on spin mode.
-During freestyle times, students may use either mode that they feel comfortable with.

-Please remember, no lotion the day of class and arrive to class on time!
+Please remember, no lotion the day of class and arrive to class on time.
 For safety reasons, you cannot get on the poles with lotion or without being properly warmedup.
 There is no exception to these rules.

 These sessions are designed for those completely new to pole.
 Even if you haven’t exercised since grade school, you can start and succeed here.
 Classes are designed to slowly get students acquainted with body posture and basic movement around the pole, all with one foot still firmly planted on the ground.
 No upper body strength?
 No problem!
 Along with supporting yourself additionally in the legs with our step-arounds, we will also incorporate muscle strengthening exercises that you can do at home to help with progression and strengthening.
 If you are new to pole dancing and do not currently exercise, it is recommended that you start with this option.
 However, if these times do not work for your schedule, you may also register for any class with “Pole 1” in the title.